Man gets jail for attacking taxi driver in KPE tunnel and kicking police, says he needed the toilet

 The cabby used one hand to block the attacks and the other to control the steering wheel.

-Eventually, he found a safe location to stop at and stepped on the emergency brake, before escaping.
+Eventually, he found a safe location to stop at and stepped on the brake, before escaping the vehicle.

 An eyewitness testified that Chen had already manoeuvred himself towards the cabby, with his legs extended to the driver's seat, before climbing out from the driver's side door.